 Dementia

-A study from Japan found that people with blood pressure fluctuations were two times more likely to develop this mental decline than people with no fluctuation.
+A 2017 study from Japan found that people with blood pressure fluctuations were two times more likely to develop dementia than people with no blood pressure fluctuations.

 Fluctuations in blood pressure are often normal and predictable.
-Everyday activities like exercise, walking, and talking can impact your blood pressure numbers.
-However, these changes can also be a sign of possible problems, so it’s important to monitor them closely and work with your doctor to avoid possible problems in the future.
+Everyday activities like exercise, walking, and talking can affect your blood pressure, causing them to rise and fall.